Are you a do-it-yourself (DIY) investor who wants to make rebalancing your portfolio easier?

 The platform’s standard calculations try to get you as close to your target as possible, regardless of the currencies you hold in your account.
 If you hold several currencies, it can result in you having to pay currency conversion charges to your brokerage.

-Tracking the aspects, you can control can help you better calculate your target allocation decisions using the platform.
+Tracking the data, you can control can help you better calculate your target allocation decisions using the platform.

 The default setting with Passiv is that you will want to allocate 100% of your funds into assets.
 However, if you want to do something like dollar-cost averaging, the platform has a Cash management feature.
 You can apply for two kinds of cash rules to your portfolio groups with Passiv: